petercreyghton/ogn-install/README.md

 ## Easy Access

-This version of ogn-install includes a secure reverse tunnel that provides easy access to the Pi via web console and ssh.
+This version of ogn-install includes easy access to the Pi via web console and ssh through a secure reverse tunnel.

 Try `ssh pi@remotelysecu.re` to log in with SSH or browse to http://remotelysecu.re to access your Pi without an SSH program.

-In short, never search for the ip address of that headless receiver anymore.
-Access is provided by a cloudserver which restricts Pi access to computers on your local network.
-So that's pretty secure, even without TLS.

-This version of ogn-install includes easy access to the Pi via web console and ssh through a secure reverse tunnel.

-Try `ssh pi@remotelysecu.re` to log in with SSH or browse to `http://remotelysecu.re` to access your Pi without SSH software.

 In short, Easy Access eliminates searching for the ip address of that headless receiver that's way up high near the antenna.
 Access is provided by a cloudserver which restricts Pi access to computers on your local network.
 So that's pretty secure, even without TLS.

+Here's a screenshot of my test receiver:

 ![Screenshot RemotelySecu.re](https://github.com/petercreyghton/ogn-install/blob/master/Screenshot%202021-03-20%20at%2015.38.09.png)